CityWebConsultants/Iris/readme.md

 The first is the root directory that contains files crucial to the running of the system.
 These should not be edited or removed.

-* __boot.js__ – This is run when the server starts and initiates the global C object and the global CM modules objects that are used throughout the system.
+* __boot.js__ – This is run when the server starts and initiates the global C object and the global iris.modules modules objects that are used throughout the system.
 It runs through many of the other core files, loads modules and initiates the files launching the HTTP server, web socket server and the database.
 It is not run directly but run through a config file for a particular site (more on this later).
 * __db.js__ – This loads in database schema files and models created by modules and through the entity management system and sets them up for use in the MongoDB database.
 * modules.js – This file contains the parent objects all Iris modules are based on and defines all their functionality.
 * __hook.js__ – This contains the core hook and event system functionality that is used by the module system.